Esteph27/salon-booking-app/README.md

 ## Credits

 * Code Institute - deployed terminal

 * Felipe Sousa Alarcon - mentoring

 ## Future developments

-The Salon Booking App is a very simply and basic command-line application.
+The Salon Booking App is a very simple and basic command-line application.
 However, I built it with scalability in mind and would want to implement the below features in the the future:

 * Storing information to the user’s database: in a real-world situation, the program would be connected to the business existing API to store the information provided by the user, in this case, all the client information, appointment information and final booking details would be stored and saved to a database.